Crying Suns: Development

 The studio tried to make ethically difficult choices for the player by juxtaposing challenging decisions: Lopez cited an example where Idaho and his crew must decide whether they should keep their ship's resources or donate some to a starving character.
 The art design of the game centered around 2D pixel art-style graphics that took advantage of 3D rendering techniques like dynamic lighting and atmospheric effects.
 Lopez credited the game's demo and beta for aiding the game's marketing and providing important community feedback for development.
 Aymeric Schwartz composed the soundtrack.

 The game was released on 19 September 2019 for Windows and macOS, and on 25 June 2020 for iOS and Android.
 The game received a major content and balancing update named Advanced Tactics on 15 June 2020 for Windows and macOS, and on 29 October 2020 for iOS and Android.
 A port for the Nintendo Switch was released on 27 May 2021.

+In May 2023, Humble Bundle released the final Crying Suns update named Last Orders.
+This free update added two new factions, new types of battlefield items, 30 events and four new characters.